SpEcHiDe/FilesBot/README.md

 # FiIesBot

-Powerful bot for file sharing witi any database
+Powerful bot for file sharing without any database

 - can be found on 👉 [Telegram](https://telegram.dog/GoFiIesBot) 👈